anselboero/python-vault/README.rst

 ----------------------------------------------------------------

 vault-python-sdk is an unofficial Python Veeva Vault API wrapper that aims to enhance development for those working with Veeva Cloud.

+I'm in no way affiliated with Veeva.
+Use at your own risk.

 My personal goal is to speed up migrations to the Veeva Cloud by allowing the use of Python as the main programming language.

 The next plan is the creation of an Apache airflow provider based on this SDK.